 Day 2: Frictions

 Once the rope is safely anchored, the rest of the rope can be used to continue tying.
 The action of rope wrapping around rope creates friction.
 It can be used to add structure to a rope pattern without any knot.
-Frictions are great because they are fast to tie and don’t compact into something hard to untie.
+Frictions are great because they are fast to tie and don’t compact into something hard to untie but they require tension to stay in place.

 Here we explore the basic frictions and decompose the X frictions.
 There are infinite ways to make frictions and we will explore more styles on Day 204.

 Wrapping a rope around another rope, making a complete loop, creates a first hint of structure.
-This is also known as 360 friction, full turn or wrap around.
+This is also known as 360 friction, loop around or wrap around.

 Reverse Tension